-Amy E. Caruso Brown, MD, MSc, MSCS, is the Interim Chair of Bioethics and Humanities and an Associate Professor of Bioethics and Humanities and Pediatrics.
+Amy Caruso Brown, MD, MSc, MSCS, is the Interim Chair of Bioethics and Humanities and an Associate Professor of Bioethics and Humanities and of Pediatrics.

-She holds degrees from the University of Virginia (BA, 2002), Emory University (MD, 2008), the University of Oxford (MSc, 2008), and the University of Colorado (MSCS, 2014).
-She completed residency training in general pediatrics (Children's Hospital of Philadelphia, 2008-2009; University of Colorado, 2009-2011) and fellowship training in pediatric hematology/oncology (University of Colorado, 2011-2014) and is board-certified in general pediatrics and pediatric hematology/oncology and is also certified in healthcare ethics consultation (HEC-C).
+She is a graduate of the University of Virginia (BA, 2002), Emory University (MD, 2008), the University of Oxford (MSc, 2008), and the University of Colorado (MSCS, 2014).
+She completed residency training in general pediatrics (Children's Hospital of Philadelphia, 2008-2009; University of Colorado, 2009-2011) and fellowship training in pediatric hematology/oncology (University of Colorado, 2011-2014).
+She is board-certified in general pediatrics and pediatric hematology/oncology and is also certified in healthcare ethics consultation (HEC-C).

-Dr. Caruso Brown is the co-director of Patients to Populations: Ethics, Law and Population Health, a required course for first-year medical students, and also teaches in the Center's Physicians and Social Responsibility elective courses and in the Clinical Bioethics Clerkship for third-year medical students.
+Dr. Caruso Brown is the co-director of Patients to Populations, a required course for first-year medical students.
 She serves on the College of Medicine Curriculum Committee and is the thread leader for Ethics and Professionalism in the UME program.

-Her current research interests include cultural dimensions of treatment refusal in pediatrics; the impact of social media on trust and communication between physicians and families; and to developing innovative approaches to teaching and to evaluating teaching in bioethics and social determinants of health.
+Her current research interests include the impact of social media on trust and communication between physicians and families and social, cultural and legal dimensions of disagreements between families and clinicians in pediatrics.
 In the context of her teaching efforts, she is particularly interested in the question of how medical students understand and enact social responsibility as part of their evolving professional identities, across societies and healthcare systems.

-Dr. Caruso Brown is also a member of the Ethics Consultation Service and treats patients at the Center for Children's Cancer and Blood Disorders and at Golisano Children's Hospital.
+Dr. Caruso Brown is a member of the Ethics Consultation Service and treats patients at the Center for Children's Cancer and Blood Disorders and at Golisano Children's Hospital.